Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/meletis-and-durscheid-2022-writing-systems-and-their-use/essay.md

 - the durable encoding of articulatory-spatial form

-That possibility does not seem to have a stable home in the present framework.
+That possibility does not seem to have a stable place in the present framework.

 ### 2. Spatiality is acknowledged, but still not typologically primary